TomasMarina/LIModel_BeagleChannel/README.md

-# Beagle-Channel-LIM-model
+# Linear Inverse Modelling for Beagle Channel ecosystem

-Linear Inverse Modelling for Beagle Channel ecosystem
+This is a research in the framework of CoastCarb project (https://coastcarb.eu), led by members of the Work Package (WP) 2.